I love Shiver’s BBQ (28001 S Dixie Highway, Homestead); let’s start with that. But, before we jump into the ‘que, let’s go back to the beginning.

-However, the BBQ revival in South Florida over the last ten years includes gems like Hate Mondays Tavern, Society BBQ, Sparky’s Roadside Barbecue, and the upcoming Harry’s Smoke & Dough plus an array of other after hour smokers and trailers selling their ‘cue to hungry late-night patrons.
+However, the BBQ revival in South Florida over the last ten years includes gems like Hate Mondays Tavern, Society BBQ, Sparky’s Roadside Barbecue, the upcoming Harry’s Smoke & Dough, plus an array of other after hour smokers and trailers selling their ‘cue to hungry late-night patrons.

 This new blood will keep them on their feet.

-If you can somehow squeeze in some dessert, my vote is for the homemade banana pudding.
+If you can somehow squeeze in some dessert, I vote for the homemade banana pudding.